 The Edwards court also specifically rejected the plaintiffs' attempt to rely upon the exception recognized in Gentile v.
 Rosette, 906 A.2d 91 (Del.
 2006), whereby a corporate transaction can give rise to both direct and derivative claims: "the Third Amendment only altered the way in which the Treasury's dividends were calculated Thus, [plaintiffs'] claims do not appear to fit within the narrow transactional paradigm identified by the Gentile court and are derivative."
 Slip op. at 10 (internal citation and quotation marks omitted).
-CompareTreasury's Reply in Supp. of Mot. to Dismiss (Dkt.
-88) ("Treasury Reply") at 20-21.
+Compare Defs.'
+Reply (Dkt.
+48) at 36-37.

 Finally, the Edwards court rejected the plaintiffs' claim that stockholders could pursue derivative claims, notwithstanding § 4617(b)(2)(A)(i), because of FHFA's purported "manifest conflict of interest."
 The court observed that "[n]ot only does the Plaintiffs' argument rely on a different statute and cases from other circuits, but all courts known to have considered that argument in the context of HERA have found the argument unavailing."
 Slip op. at 11 (internal citations and quotation marks omitted).
-Compare FHFA Br. at 35-36; Treasury Br. at 28-30;
+Compare Defs.'
+Br.
+(Dkt.
+39-1) at 24-25; Defs.'
+Reply (Dkt.
+48) at 29-31.
+Accordingly, the court held that "there is no conflict of interest exception" to FHFA's succession to the rights, titles, powers, and privileges of shareholders.
+Slip op. at 11.